HassounLab/PROXIMAL2/README.md

 Once downloaded the PROXIMAL2 folder, to run the algorithm download the RetroRules database (https://retrorules.org/dl/retrorules_dump) and extract in the input folder.

+## TEST

+To run the algorithm with the test files, run the *runPROX2.py* files as it is.
+The products will be saved in the *test/TESToutput/products* folder.

+Note that some reactions will take a couple of minutes to build the operators.